How Much Does an Interior Designer Cost to Hire?

 Not all interior design projects will require glamorous purchases, however.
 For those who want luxurious pieces but are on a tight budget, consider the following tips for saving on interior design costs.

-Questions to Ask When Hiring an Interior Designer
+Questions to Ask When Hiring an Interior Designer or Decorator

 - Can you tell me more about your experience in interior design?